Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Practicum Hours

 As you earn your bachelor’s degree, you won’t just be learning about counseling theories in class.
 You’ll also get the chance to hone your new skills during a hands-on practicum experience.
-According to the DOPL, your practicum should be at least 350 hours.
+According to the DOPL, your practicum must include a minimum of 350 hours, with at least 150 hours completed in a clinical setting providing direct client services.

-During your practicum, you’ll help experienced counselors make treatment plans, assess clients, and guide people on their journeys to recovery.
+During your practicum, you’ll assist experienced counselors in creating treatment plans, assessing clients, and guiding individuals on their recovery journeys.
 However, you won’t be responsible for finding a practicum site on your own.
 Faculty fieldwork coordinators at your school will help you find the right one for your goals.

 Step 2: Register as a Substance Use Disorder Counselor